Markovian dynamics for a quantum/classical system and quantum trajectories: Conclusions

 \section{Conclusions}

-In the present approach, the hybrid dynamics has been introduced by a couple of SDEs, one for the classical component and one for the quantum component, and this has been done in two different ways.
-In the first case a reference probability $\Qbb$ is used, and the two SDEs are the evolution equation \eqref{Xprocess} for the classical process and the linear SME \eqref{linearSME} for the (non-normalized) quantum state; the quantum/classical interaction is contained only in the SME \eqref{linearSME}.
+In the present approach, the hybrid dynamics has been introduced by a couple of stochastic differential equations, one for the classical component and one for the quantum component, and this has been done in two different ways.
+In the first case a reference probability $\Qbb$ is used, and the two stochastic equations are the evolution equation \eqref{Xprocess} for the classical process and the linear SME \eqref{linearSME} for the (non-normalized) quantum state; the quantum/classical interaction is contained only in the SME \eqref{linearSME}.
 The physical probability $\Pbb$ is determined by the dynamics itself, and it is defined in \eqref{def:pt}, \eqref{physprob}.
 By suitable hypothesis (Assumptions \ref{Ass:processes}, \ref{ass:classical}, \ref{Ass:1}) it is possible to prove existence and uniqueness of the solution of these coupled equations.

-An equivalent description can be given by working under the physical probability $\Pbb$; now we have the SDE \eqref{XnewPa} for the classical process and the non-linear SME \eqref{nonlinearSME} for the quantum states.
+An equivalent description can be given by working under the physical probability $\Pbb$; now we have the stochastic equation \eqref{XnewPa} for the classical process and the non-linear SME \eqref{nonlinearSME} for the quantum states.
 However, the mathematical setting is more involved as even the probability law depends on the solution of the two coupled equations.
 On the other side, in this formulation the quantum/classical interaction is more transparent, as it appears in both equations.

 We have also shown that the general axiomatic and the linear structure of a quantum theory is respected.
-Indeed, we have shown how to connect the whole construction to the general notion of quantum observables (POVMs) and to the notion of ``instrument'' (Sec.\ \ref{sec:transinstr}).
-We have shown that, as expected, the extraction of information from the quantum subsystem is necessarily connected to a suitable dissipation in the dynamics.
+Indeed, we have shown how to connect the whole construction to the general notion of quantum observable (the positive operator valued measures) and to the notion of ``instrument'' (Sec.\ \ref{sec:transinstr}).
+We have shown that, as expected, the extraction of information from the quantum subsystem is necessarily connected to the presence of suitable dissipation in the dynamics (see the comments in Sec.\ \ref{sec:nprob}, after Eq.\ \eqref{XnewP}).
 The absence of memory is underlined by the fact that probabilities and dynamics can be summarized in a notion of ``transition instruments'' \eqref{I(E|x)}, a quantum analogue of the transition probabilities in the theory of classical Markov processes.